Emma Kendall BA (hons), PGCE (primary)

 Originally from Yorkshire, England, Catriona moved to Grand Cayman at the beginning of 2018 with her husband and young son.
 Catriona is also a poet, lyricist and an author of children’s stories.
 She hopes to foster an enjoyment of creative writing amongst the students at Footsteps!

-Kayla Mitchell, Teaching Assistant
+Kayla Mitchell, Teaching and Learning Assistant

 Miss Marcia - Spanish